dbondarchuk/scrawlr-challenge/README.md

 API tests could be found in folder [tests](src/api/tests/) and a run using `phpunit`

+## UI

+UI is build using Bootstrap to be responsive and works pretty good on the mobile device.

 ---------

 # Scrawlr Hiring | Full Stack Technical Assessment